ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ### Redaction and Superblocks

-The redaction process is closely tied with the concept of Superblocks and those allow us to trim the chain and prevent certain types of exploits or attacks.
-(TODO: Can we give an example?)
+The redaction process is closely tied with the concept of Superblocks and those allow us to trim the chain and prevent certain types of optimizations.
 Whenever a Superblock is encountered and becomes elligible for redaction, the normal blocks immediately preceding it can be removed entirely (together with transactions which were applied in those blocks).
 This means that redaction can only happen at 'round' block numbers (multiples of 1000).
 Superblocks form an idependant chain by liking the current Superblock's checksum field with the previous Superblock's checksum field.
 An additional advantage of this approach is that older blocks and transactions can be retrieved piecemal, as required, without downloading the entire chain.

 ### Full History